EGGS-Experiment/EGGS_labrad/README.md

 This repository contains all the servers, clients, and experimental sequences that are part of the EGGS experiment, as well as a simplified programming environment for creating LabRAD tools.

+In essence, EGGS_LabRAD is a kind of wrapper for pylabrad that adds a lot of convenient and useful tools and functionality.

 ## Installation

 Use of the code in this repository requires a LabRAD manager/system to already be installed.